-Decisions To Make Right After Getting Engaged.
+What To Do After Getting Engaged.
 Yay!
 Congratulations!
 Woot!
 You are officially a fiancée.
-Now it’s time to get started planning your wedding!
+Now it’s time to get started on your wedding planning journey!
 Oh yeah, you are now going to be married soon!

 - Financial assessment